 According to the data collected from the National Association of REALTORS® 2017 Member Profile, REALTOR salaries differ slightly from other real estate agent salaries.
 However, the average REALTOR’s earnings is a good estimate for a typical real estate agent salary.
 Here are a few statistics to commit to memory: Median yearly income is around $42,500; agents with 16 years of experience or more averaged nearly $78,850 per year; 24% of agents earned more than $100,000 per year; the median gross income of REALTOR households was $111,400 in 2016.
 Thus, income optimism continues.
 According to those agents who responded to the survey published in our 2018 Real Estate Agent Income Guide, the majority of both real estate agents and brokers indicated that they earned more from the real estate business in 2017 than they did in 2016.

 Since your real estate agent salary will likely be commission-based, how much you make each year will depend on how many sales you have.
 When you start to investigate a career in real estate, research your target market.
 How many homes are selling each month in that market?
 How many agents are there?
 Is it a big enough market for you to reach your financial goals?

-If you’re planning to sell real estate in a large metropolitan area, you’ll probably find plenty of business available.
-But say, you’re interested in selling real estate in a small coastal community of the shores of North Carolina.
+If you're planning to sell real estate in a large metropolitan area, you'll probably find plenty of business available.
+But say that, you're interested in selling real estate in a small coastal community of the shores in North Carolina.
 How many homes sell each month?
 How many agents will you be competing with?
-What’s the average home price in that part of the country?
+What's the average home price in that part of the country?

 Those factors will all influence your real estate agent salary.
-According to the Bureau of Labor Statistics, agents in large metropolitan areas make higher salaries.
-This is in part due to the number of homes that sell each year.
-But it’s also because of the average price of the homes they sell.
-On the other hand, agents in small communities can do very well if they specialize in high-end real estate sales.
+According to the Bureau of Labor Statistics, the agents in large metropolitan areas make higher salaries.
+This is, in part, due to the number of homes that sell each year.
+But it's also because of the average price of the homes they sell.
+On the other hand, the agents in small communities can do very well if they specialize in high-end real estate sales.